 - Machinery and Plant

-The liabilities means the sums owed to persons or third parties.
+The liabilities mean the sums owed to persons or third parties.
 Some liabilities examples are:

 - Exceptional Expenses